-The Plan's Trustee is responsible under pensions legislation for ensuring that there is prepared, maintained and from time to time revised a Schedule of Contributions showing the rates of contributions payable towards the Plan by or on behalf of the Employer and the dates on or before which such contributions are to be paid.
-The Plan's Trustee is also responsible for monitoring that contributions are made to the Plan in accordance with the schedule.
+The Plan's Trustee is responsible under pensions legislation for ensuring that there is prepared, maintained and from time to time revised a Schedule of Contributions showing the rates of contributions payable towards the Plan by or on behalf of the Employer and the active members of the Plan and the dates on or before which such contributions are to be paid.
+The Plan's Trustee is also responsible for keeping records of contributions received in respect of any member of the Plan and monitoring that contributions are made to the Plan in accordance with the schedule.

-Trustee's Summary of Contributions payable under the Schedules in respect of the Plan year ended 31 March 2023
+Trustee's Summary of Contributions payable under the Schedule in respect of the Plan year ended 31 March 2024

 This Summary of Contributions has been prepared by, and is the responsibility of, the Trustee.
-It sets out the Employer contributions payable to the Plan under the Schedules of Contributions certified by the actuary on 21 January 2021 and 21 September 2022 in respect of the Plan year ended 31 March 2023.
-The Plan Auditor reports on contributions payable under the Schedules in the Auditor's Statement about Contributions.
+It sets out the Employer contributions payable to the Plan under the Schedule of Contributions certified by the actuary on 21 September 2022 in respect of the Plan year ended 31 March 2024.
+The Plan Auditor reports on contributions payable under the Schedule in the Auditor's Statement about Contributions.

-During the year ended 31 March 2023 the contributions payable to the Plan were as follows:
+During the year ended 31 March 2024 the contributions payable to the Plan were as follows:

-Employer £000 Contributions payable under the Schedules of Contributions and as reported by the Plan auditor 2000 Deficit funding - Contributions payable under the Schedules of Contributions as reported on by the Plan auditor and reported in the financial statements - The Summary of Contributions was approved by the Trustee and signed d on its behalf by: Mike Jaffe, Director Law Debenture Pension Trust Corporation plc
+Contributions payable under the Schedule of Contributions Employer £000 Deficit funding - Contributions payable under the Schedule of Contributions as reported on by the Plan auditor and reported in the financial statements - The Summary of Contributions was approved by the Trustee and signed on its beha alf by: Trustee: Date: